Over 1,500 Successful Interventions

 Opioid Overdose a Cause for Concern

 Addiction to prescription opioids is a pervasive chronic disease in America.
-More than two million Americans abuse prescription opioids annually, contributing to the 15 million people worldwide with prescription drug problems.
+More than two million Americans abuse prescription opioids annually, contributing to the 15 million people worldwide with prescription drug abuse problems.
 Opioid overdose is the leading cause of death among Americans under 50 years old.
 In 2016, over 20,000 Americans overdosed on prescription opioids.

-The opioid addiction interventionist will facilitate an open dialogue between the patient and their family and friends.
+The addiction interventionist will facilitate an open dialogue between the patient and their family and friends.
 During this honest discussion, concerned individuals will talk about how an addicted person’s behavior affects the people around them.

-Professional prescription drug interventions involve expert interventionists who plan and organize successful interventions.
+Professional prescription drug abuse interventions involve expert interventionists who plan and organize successful interventions.
 They offer an organized approach to help the family and friends of an addict prepare for the meeting.

-Preparation is a necessary step in prescription drug interventions.
+Preparation is a necessary step in prescription-drug interventions.
 Professional interventionists will present families with the appropriate treatment and detox services for their affected loved ones before proceeding with the formal intervention.
 Interventionists also help the concerned individuals find the next steps in every possible case after an intervention.

-Successful opioid addiction interventions end with a patient accepting the help they need.
+Successful opioid and opiate addiction interventions end with a patient accepting the help they need.
 In that case, the interventionist will bring the patient to the treatment facility that the patient’s family decided upon during the preparation stage.
 Interventionists also help the patient’s family adjust while their loved one is away for treatment.

 Only professional medical detox can help an addict with their prescription opioid abuse problem.
 Attempting detox without medical intervention may be life-threatening, which is a valid concern for a patient’s loved ones.